John-Paul-R/EFCore.ModelExtras/README.md

 # EFCore.ModelExtras

-A library that enables Entity Framework Core to track and migrate PostgreSQL triggers and functions.
+A plugin-extensible framework for Entity Framework Core that enables tracking and migrating database objects beyond standard tables and columns.

+**EFCore.ModelExtras.FunctionsAndTriggers** is the flagship plugin, enabling PostgreSQL triggers and functions to be tracked in your EF Core model.

 A chief goal of this project is that every database relation lives in your codebase only once.
 Functions have one definition, and are referenced in